Automagic00/R.E.P.O.-Archipelago-Client-Mod/README.md

 #### Known Issues
 - Unsecure socket notification in server.
 This is from an upstream library and causes no gameplay issues currently.
-- Truck messages will currently be displayed redundantly if there is more than one host (connected) player in the same lobby.